icsolution/Simple-Chatty-Bot/README.md

 # Simple-Chatty-Bot-
-Simple chat bot interaction via user input using loops and doditionals.
+Simple chat bot interaction via user input using loops and conditionals.

 Written in Python